 The other big question is how will you fund the deposit on your new home?

-In the current mortgage market you’ll need a deposit of at least 5% of a property’s value to get a mortgage.
+In the current mortgage market, you’ll need a deposit of at least 5% of a property’s value to get a mortgage.
 A lender would then lend you 95% of the property’s value.
 So, if you wanted to buy a £150,000 property you would need to save up at least £7,500 and borrow £142,500.

 The greater the deposit, the smaller amount you’ll need to borrow which means your monthly mortgage payments will be less.

 That’s a great incentive to start saving as soon as possible.
 You can get a clearer idea with this handy mortgage calculator.

 The cost of your mortgage and monthly bills